mussol/100-days-of-code/log.md

 ### Day 88: June 20, 2017

 Transfered some of the code written in cloud9 to my repo in github.
 Also learned about and setup of a .gitignore file for all files related to cloud9, sublime, node and macos.
 Continued some work on the random quote project, calling an API (node.js) instead of hard-coding an array of quotes.
 The only functionality missing (in both versions) is the twitter button, which once clicked should pre-populate the tweet with the quote and author.

+### Day 89: June 21, 2017

+Created a command line weather app with Node.js.
+Makes an API call based on city name.
+Came upon a tutorial article in Medium that explained how to, and I realised that I understood everything easily, I had already seen all tools used, so I was happy.
+I hope to be able to extend this app that now works on the CLI only and create a website to display data as well as using my IP address to detect ubication.
+Worked a few hours on that already today.